harboreast/email_scraper/README.md

 scraped_emails.txt is an uncleaned original list of perceieved email data. final_scraped_emails.txt is the clensed list from scraped_emails.txt

-I will updated the script to be more incongnito with use of header data and proxies, just had no need at this point.
+I will update the script to be more incongnito with use of header data and proxies, just had no need at this point.